June 12, 2012

 Amsterdam will become a different place when the new laws come into effect here bringing an end to drug tourism in Amsterdam.
 Soon coffee shops will become members clubs but this doesn't mean those visiting can't take or enjoy smoking pot openly.
 It just means it is likely to push the sales onto the streets where 'members' will buy marijuana or hashish on your behalf, after all, in the Netherlands you are allowed to have a small quantity for personal use, and the police don't check you for it, meaning it is still tolerated.
 However the shift seems to be to try and sell Amsterdam more than just a drug holiday, which it rightly deserves.

+In many ways Amsterdam can look flashy on the outside than what really what happens behind those doors.
+Perhaps it needs a bit of updating or restoring to get back in shape and back on the scene as a destination.
 It appeared to me on this visit that the coffeeshop experience hasn't changed in more than 20 years since I first visited, appearing rather old and worn.
 What it really needs is an injection and a new way of making that 'experience' really something unique.

 Amsterdam seems to have lost its edge.
 Once a modern looking and adaptive city, inventive and updated, I noticed a shortfall of adapting to a modern world with poor connectivity to a frequent traveller.
 Perhaps all that pot has made locals dream too much and do too little.